Pie1722/Arduino-Transmitter-Receiver/README.md

 # Radio Controller For R.C Car

-Download the below code if you are using Arduino Nano.
-For other Arduino Modules, you will have to change teh pin numbers according to your use.
+Download the below code and customize the code to suit your purpse :)

 [Remote.zip](https://github.com/HyperArx/Arduino-Transmitter-Receiver/files/7878967/Remote.zip)